Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-b9mNEeXtILM.md

 # [May 25th, 2021 Livestream](../2021-05-25.md)
 ## Q&A: Are you planning ray-tracing or DLSS in the future?
 https://www.youtube.com/watch?v=b9mNEeXtILM
-This question was possibly duplicated with a more recent answer: June 29th, 2021 Livestream Q&A: DLSS? [https://www.youtube.com/watch?v=IueQtEGBigw](https://www.youtube.com/watch?v=IueQtEGBigw)
+This question was possibly duplicated with a more recent answer: [August 31st, 2021 Livestream Q&A: Did you ever say if DLSS is coming?](./yt-piDbzK70HdU.md) [https://www.youtube.com/watch?v=piDbzK70HdU](https://www.youtube.com/watch?v=piDbzK70HdU)

 ### Topics